nwokolo24/GetConnected/README.md

 # GetConnected
 > Find people who are looking for you...

+Here is the link to the working website: [Campusnetapp.com](https://campusnetapp.herokuapp.com)

+**Note:** Because we used free Heroku web hosting, when you try visiting this site for the first time, it might take 3-5 seconds to load but after that, it should be fine.
+This reason for this is that after some period of inactivity in this web app, heroku puts the app to sleep.
+This is just a configuration that applied to Heroku's free hosting service

 # Introduction
 This was a project I came up with for my CIT 380 class (Project Management).
 I chose this project because of the interest I had in learning about the working principles of web applications.
 I also had interest in learning the C# language and Microsoft .NET and Entityframework.
 Angular was used for the front end.
 While this web app may not render well in a mobile device, it still works well when you use a desktop or laptop device.
 The goal was to come up with an MVP project within a semester while learning about project management skills and documentation.